ayushmangupta1990/CNN-Sentence-Classification-PyTorch/README.md

 # CNN-Sentence-Classification-PyTorch

-A simple implementation of CNN for sentence classification in PyTorch.
+This is an implementation of model in `Convolutional Neural Networks for Sentence Classification` paper with PyTorch.
+I used GLoVe model for acquiring word representations.